danielegiardiello/Prediction_performance_survival/03_predsurv_extended.md

 ### 2.2 Discrimination measures

-Discrimination is the ability to differentiate between subjects who have the outcome and subjects who do not.
+NOTE: to be adjusted in a consistent way with the paper Discrimination is the ability to differentiate between subjects who have the outcome and subjects who do not.
 In prognostic modelling, discrimination reflects separation between survival curves for individuals or groups.

-The following discrimination measures are
-proposed:
+Concordance can be assessed over several different time intervals:

--   Uno’s C-index: evaluates discrimination ability for the entire follow-up time;
+-   the entire range of the data
--   Uno’s time-dependent Area Under the ROC curve (AUC): evaluates discrimination at a fixed time horizon;

-Values close to 1 indicate good discrimination ability, while values close to 0.5 indicated poor discrimination ability.
+-   a 5 year window corresponding to our target assessment point

+Clearly the last of these is most relevant

+This is easy to compute using the concordance function in the survival package.
+There is some uncertainty in the literature about the original Harrell formulation verus Uno’s suggestion to re-weight the time scale by the factor 1/*G*<sup>2</sup>(*t*) where *G* is the censoring distribution.
+There is more detailed information in the concordance vignette found in the survival package.

 We used the time horizon at 4.95 and not 5 years since controls are considered patients at risk after the time horizon and we